 An audio compressor is one of the most common plugins that has a bevy of applications – from vocals, to guitars, to keys, to drums.
 It’s one of the most essential tools in your producer’s mixing toolkit and cannot be left out.

 In general, a compressor’s job is to reduce the peak levels of an audio signal, thus creating a more elevated average amplitude.

 For example, if a snare track was to peak at -9db but mainly have an average amplitude around -11db in all other areas of the track, a compressor would work to create an average amplitude of -10db for the entire track, thus reducing the peak while enhancing the rest of the signal’s amplitude.
 This produces a more consistent sound, which is commonly used to tighten vocals and drum busses, as these signals are known to have sharp transients or peaks that can be jarring to a listener if left untouched.

 Recommended Compressor Plugins

 Compressors come in all shapes and sizes… but a few of our favorites include:

-FabFilter Pro-C is an extremely versatile plugin.
+FabFilter Pro-C is one of the best mixing plugins in this list, being extremely versatile.
 It offers a real-time view of your original vs. compressed signal – A visual learner-producer should have no problem seeing exactly what is happening to their compressed sound.
 FabFilter Pro-C also has a separate section of the UI dedicated wholly to sidechaining, so it allows maximum control for producers looking to create space in their mix, allowing you to select the exact frequencies to be compressed.